-An independent study may substitute for a 3000-level course as a major requirement.
-However, this substitution is not automatic.
-(For example, there may be cases in which an independent study replicates standard course material so closely that it does not constitute a distinct course of study.)
+An independent study may substitute for a 3000-level course as a major requirement, but not substitute for a 3000-level seminar.
+The substitution for a 3000-level non-seminar is not automatic.
+(For example, there may be cases in which an independent study is pursued at the level of 2000-level elective.)
 Once you and your advisor work out the structure, you may petition the department for 3000-level credit.

 An honors project provides students the opportunity to engage in research with close supervision of a faculty member, and moves the student beyond classroom learning.

 Under present College procedures, the economics department can recommend to the faculty that a degree with honors, high honors, or highest honors in economics be awarded to a student who has a distinguished record.
 Based upon a student's grades in economics courses and the quality of the honors project, the department may award "honors," "high honors," or "highest honors."
-Except in rare circumstances when the faculty advisor makes a case for special consideration, the criteria for awarding honors are as follows:
+The criteria for awarding honors are as follows:

-- Highest honors is awarded to students who meet the criteria for high honors and also have truly exceptional grades and honors papers.
-(Grade calculations include the grade assessed to the independent study and grades in other second semester senior year courses.
-A includes A-, C includes C+ and C-).
+- Highest honors — Awarded to students who meet the criteria for high honors and also have a truly exceptional honors project.

 The Honors Project

 The honors project consists of a written report based on research in some area of economics.
 The report should discuss the relevance of the topic, relate it to recent scholarly work in the field, use methods of analysis appropriate for an advanced student in economics, and contain some own contribution to the question addressed.
-The own contribution may consist of testing of a new hypothesis or new data, of a new model, or of an evaluation of existing analyses in a new context.
+The own contribution may consist of testing of a new hypothesis, using new data, offering a new model, or the an evaluation of existing analyses in a new context.
 The honors project should provide new insights into questions of interest to economists, other social scientists, or policy makers.

-Following the faculty advisor's review of the first draft, the student should prepare a second draft taking account of criticisms and recommendations by the faculty supervisor.
+Following the faculty advisor and second reader's review of the first draft, the student should prepare a second draft taking account of criticisms and recommendations by the two readers.
 It is normal to expect substantial revision between the first and second drafts.